Things to do in Quito: Guapulo Park

 A short walk brings you to a small lake, a beautiful place to take in the view, to relax, to rest.

-There are signs showing the 4 trails around the park, the picnic area, and the hacienda house.
+Signs show the four trails around the Park, the picnic area, and the hacienda house.

-Inside the 19 hectar, there are 4 different trails and many green areas perfect for walking.
-There are some flat and some steep hiking trails, so it is something to take into consideration when you choose the trails.
-If you have not been some days in the city, remember that Quito is located 2800 m or 9,200 feet of altitude so take it slowly.
+Inside the 19 hectares, there are four different trails and many green areas perfect for walking.
+There are some flat and some steep hiking trails, so it is something to consider when you choose the trails.
+If you have not been some days in the city, remember that Quito is located at 2800 m or 9,200 feet of altitude, so take it slowly.